2017 Stoke-on-Trent Central by-election

-There was a by-election in the constituency of Stoke-on-Trent Central on 23 February 2017 following the resignation of Labour's Tristram Hunt, who became director of the Victoria and Albert Museum in London.
-It took place alongside a by-election in Copeland.
+A by-election for the United Kingdom parliamentary constituency of Stoke-on-Trent Central was held on 23 February 2017, following the resignation of incumbent Labour Party MP Tristram Hunt upon his appointment as director of the Victoria and Albert Museum in London.
+It was won by Labour candidate Gareth Snell, who held the seat with a slightly reduced majority.